Frequently Asked Questions About Whiplash

 - What damage does whiplash cause?
 Whiplash can injure multiple components of the neck.
 Cervical vertebrae can be dislocated, impairing joint function and allowing discs to herniate.
 Herniated discs can also pinch nerve roots near the cervical spine.
 Neck muscles and connective tissues may also be strained or sprained.

 - What are the symptoms of whiplash?
 Whiplash symptoms may include a stiff, painful neck, shoulder pain, headaches, dizziness, facial pain, depression, confusion, sleep problems, fatigue, vision problems, and ringing in the ears.
 Shock from the accident may delay the onset of these symptoms.

 - How does chiropractic care help whiplash?
 Chiropractic care can help bring injured cervical joints back into proper alignment, relieving joint pain and restoring flexibility.
 This provides a safer, more effective long-term solution than pain killers while making invasive surgery unnecessary.

 - What other forms of care can my chiropractor prescribe for whiplash?
-Your chiropractor, Dr. Snyder, Dr. Gilmer, Dr. Eisenhauer, or Dr. Knasky, may prescribe spinal decompression to normalize the position of herniated discs, helping them heal and taking pressure off pinched nerve roots. we may also recommend a program of massage therapy, cold laser therapy, and acupuncture or acupressure to relieve soft tissue pain and help injured tissues heal more quickly.
+Your chiropractor may prescribe spinal decompression to normalize the position of herniated discs, helping them heal and taking pressure off pinched nerve roots.
+We may also recommend a program of massage therapy, cold laser therapy, and acupuncture or acupressure to relieve soft tissue pain and help injured tissues heal more quickly.

 The Best Answer Is Relief -- and Our Chiropractors Can Provide It